Discovery Bay, Washington: History

 In 1792, George Vancouver's exploration of the area provided names for Discovery Bay and Port Discovery.
 A landing party put ashore along the west shore of the bay near what is now Contractor's Point to fill water barrels from the creek there.
 Today, a sign alongside Highway 101 above the site of the landing commemorates the event.

 In 1858, the S. L. Mastick Company of San Francisco established the Port Discovery Mill on the western shore of the bay, at what is now Mill Point.
 The old growth timber on the steep hillsides above the mill were felled, slid down to the sawmill, milled into lumber and loaded from the wharf to ships for other ports.
 A village grew around the mill to house its employees.
 The peak population of the community, in the late 19th century, was in the hundreds.
 Port Discovery remained an important coastal port well into the 20th century, and was visited by many Pacific Ocean vessels.

-The U.S. Federal Census of 1860 designated Port Discovery as one of three enumeration districts in Jefferson County.
-The indigenous people were not counted for this census.
-The total population was 70, and all but one were males between the ages of 20 and 52 years old.
-The one female was married to a cook, and the only non-white person counted was an African-American male cook.
-Two-thirds of the population were American-born, all of which had migrated west from other states.
-Of the third that were foreign-born, all but one were from England, Ireland, Wales, or Canada.
-The exception was born in Sweden.

 Another major mill community was established at the foot of the bay, where the town of Maynard grew.
 The Maynard mill continued in operation until the 1970s, and was responsible for the several nearby small communities mentioned above.
 The abandoned sawmill was a popular sight for tourists and appears in many nostalgic area photographs and paintings.
 It deteriorated rapidly during storms in 2005–2006, and as of 2007 had been slated for removal, as part of a habitat restoration effort.